tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Queries.md

 ---
-title: "Queries for transactions"
+title: "Queries for Transactions"
-linkTitle: "Queries for transactions"
+linkTitle: "Queries for Transactions"
 date: 2021-03-26T09:12:41-05:00
 description: >
   Using the Queries feature, you can check the status of the placed orders along with their transactions.